bdowdell/flask_sonic_log_predict/README.md

-# flask_template
+# flask_sonic_log_predict
-Bare-bones template for Flask Web App
+Flask web app and API for my work on the 2020 SPWLA PDDA Machine Learning Competition